Lil' Kim: 2017–present: Girls Cruise and 9

 In February 2017, Lil' Kim announced via her Instagram and an interview that she was working on a new album.
-Singer Faith Evans featured her on the song "Lovin You for Life" on the album The King & I, released on May 19, 2017.
-That same month, Lil' Kim along with Eve and Trina was featured on the remix of "I'm Better" by Missy Elliott.
+Singer Faith Evans featured her on the song "Lovin You for Life" on the album The King & I, released on May 19, 2017. luxury outerwear brandThat same month, Lil' Kim along with Eve and Trina was featured on the remix of "I'm Better" by Missy Elliott.
 In November, Lil' Kim released a promotional single "Took Us a Break“, and was featured on the song "Wake Me Up" by rapper Remy Ma.
 In March 2018, Lil' Kim released another promotional single, "Spicy“, featuring rapper Fabolous.

 On July 11, 2018, Lil' Kim released the single "Nasty One" from her highly anticipated album, but ultimately the track was not included on the album.
 That same day during an interview with Billboard, she said the album would be released in November of that year.
 A remix for the single was released on October 26, 2018, and featured Kranium, HoodCelebrityy, and Stefflon Don.

 In September 2018, she announced that the debut single for her album "Go Awff" would be released at a later date.
 The song was eventually released on February 15, 2019.
-That same month, Kim was spotted in Barbados with fellow hip hop stars Mýa and Chilli, friends Char DeFrancesco (husband to Marc Jacobs and one of Kim's best friends) and Tiffany, as well as MTV personalities Pretty Vee and B. Simone from MTV's Wild 'n Out.
+That same month, Kim was spotted in Barbados with fellow hip-hop stars Mýa and Chilli, friends Char DeFrancesco (husband to Marc Jacobs and one of Kim's best friends) and Tiffany, as well as MTV personalities Pretty Vee and B. Simone from MTV's Wild 'n Out.